Trustless verifiable data infrastructure powered by zero-knowledge proofs

 const vlayer = createVlayerClient();

-The email.eml file should be a valid email, probably exported from your email client.
+The email.eml file should be a valid email.
+Usually it can be exported from your email client.

 The email cannot be modified in any way (including whitespaces and line breaks), because it will make the signature invalid.